 This class will engage students in processes and practices of critically, constructively, and collaboratively reflecting on some of the major theological themes that have been significant to Christian communities and which continue to carry important implications for engaging 21st century contexts.
 In this course, students will explore themes such as the role of the theologian and ideas and questions about God, Humankind, Sin, Jesus and Salvation.
-Students will explore historical interpretations, current questions, and articulate their own approaches to these themes in communities today.
+Students will explore historical interpretations, current questions, and articulate their own approaches to these themes in community with attention to the sources of these ideas and their implications for people and communities today.
 Prerequisite: Junior class standing.